Tray Mountain: hiking the Appalachian Trail from Indian Grave Gap

 The Appalachian Trail ascends a ridge, steadily gaining elevation as it approaches Tray Mountain and trailing through a sun-dappled grove of hardwoods filled with wildflowers in warm-weather months.
 The trail meets a campsite and an overlook at 1.5 miles; a steep ledge provides an excellent view of Tray Mountain’s peak to the left and offers a preview of the climb left on the trek to the summit.

 The hike reaches Tray Gap at 1.7 miles, crossing Tray Mountain Road and entering the Tray Mountain Wilderness.

 The Appalachian Trail begins a considerably steeper incline, meandering through switchbacks on a noticeably steeper pitch on Tray Mountain’s lower elevations.

 The AT reaches the Tray Mountain summit at 2.5 miles, a 1250-foot climb from Indian Grave Gap.
 The wind-swept trees hugging the mountain’s high elevation disperse at the peak, offering views of sweeping vistas on both sides of the trail.

 Large slabs of granite angle skyward at the summit, providing outstanding overlooks of the surrounding forest valley and the distant peaks of the Blue Ridge Mountains and Chattahoochee National Forest.
-The summit views are especially impressive during the crisp, cool fall and winter months.
+The mountain’s views are especially impressive during the crisp fall and winter months.